-Samuel Porter (plaintiff) owned a painting by the artist Maurice Utrillo, which he loaned to Harold Von Maker.
+Samuel Porter (plaintiff) owned a painting by the artist Maurice Utrillo.
+Porter loaned the painting to Harold Von Maker so Von Maker could hang the painting in his home pending his decision on whether or not to purchase it from Porter.
+Von Maker occasionally used other names, including the name Peter Wertz (defendant).
+Wertz was a real person who allowed Von Maker to use his name.
 Von Maker signed an agreement with Porter, stating that the painting would remain Porter’s, and if not returned, $30,000 would be paid to Porter.
-Von Maker then obtained Peter Wertz to sell the Utrillo painting to Richard Feigen (defendant).
-Feigen did not make any attempt to determine if Wertz was a reputable art dealer.
-In fact, he was not, and instead was employed by a delicatessen.
-Upon hearing of this, Porter brought suit to reclaim the painting.
-The trial court determined Feigen successfully argued that the affirmative defense of statutory estoppel constituted a bar to Porter’s suit.
-Porter appealed to the Appellate Division, First Department.
+Von Maker then used the real Peter Wertz to sell the Utrillo painting to Richard Feigen (defendant).
+Feigen's employee, Mrs. Drew-Bear, then sold the Utrillo painting to another buyer.
+Neither Feigen nor Drew-Bear made any attempt to determine if Wertz was a reputable art dealer or was authorized to sell the Utrillo.
+In fact, Wertz was not an art dealer; he worked in a deli.
+Porter brought an action to recover the painting or its value.
+After a bench trial, the trial court determined that the affirmative defense of statutory estoppel was inapplicable but that equitable estoppel constituted a bar to Porter’s suit.
+The court dismissed Porter's complaint, and Porter appealed to the New York Supreme Court Appellate Division, First Department.